Getting Ahead in the Vegetable Garden: The Ancient Art of Spring Preparation

 Each spring, these traditions continue quietly in gardens across the country.

-At The Old Vicarage in Leigh-on-Mendip, Chris Smith shares this seasonal knowledge through small practical workshops held in the kitchen show garden.
-His Getting Ahead in the Vegetable Garden: A Two-Day Spring Preparation Course taking place on Wednesday 15th & Thursday 16th April 2026, explores the essential early-season work that underpins a productive growing year — from soil preparation and composting to seed sowing, propagation and planning the months ahead.
+At Asterion & Co., Chris Smith shares this seasonal knowledge through small, practical workshops held within Pennard’s kitchen show garden.
+His Getting Ahead in the Vegetable Garden: A Two-Day Spring Preparation Course, taking place on Wednesday 15th and Thursday 16th April 2026, explores the essential early-season work that underpins a productive year, from soil preparation and composting to seed sowing, propagation and planning.

 Because in the vegetable garden, abundance rarely begins with the harvest.